How much will a consultation cost?

 Where are your offices?

-Our Hamilton office is located at 1 Hunter Street East, at the corner of Hunter Street and James Street South, across the street from the Hamilton Go Centre.
+Our Hamilton office is located at 1 Hunter Street East, ground floor, at the corner of Hunter Street and James Street South, across the street from the Hamilton Go Centre.

 There is ample street parking available.

-Can I have my initial consultation by telephone?
+Can I have my initial consultation by telephone or by video?

-We prefer to meet clients the first time we speak with them; however, we know that telephone consultations are sometimes more convenient.
-For urgent matters or for clients who have difficulty coming to our office, we can arrange a telephone consultation.
+We prefer to meet clients face to face the first time we speak with them; however, we know that telephone and video consultations are more convenient.
+We are happy to set up consultatons over phone and video.
+Video conferences can assist in verifying client’s identity.

 Can I bring somebody with me to a consultation?